 One of the very best albums of the 2000s and arguably the record that changed the face of modern guitar music is next up for review.

-This album is still as important today as it was back in 2001.
-A must for every record collection.
-Remember even Alex Turner wanted to be one of The Strokes.
+This album remains just as important today as it was in 2001.
+It’s a must-have for any serious record collection.
+And let’s not forget, even Alex Turner sung that he wanted to be one of The Strokes.
+Their influence is undeniable.

 Thanks for reading x